-AUT 211 Co-op Experience (4 CR)
+AUT 211 Internship/Externship (4 CR)

 This co-op experience is paid on-the-job training.
 It prepares the student to acquire hands-on job skills and work habits in conjunction with the student's employment site.
 The student will work at a sponsoring repair shop or dealership approximately three days a week (or to be arranged with instructor's approval) performing a variety of automotive repairs.
 Visits by the school supervisor provide the basis for evaluation.
 Students are required to complete a total of one co-op experience in the associate degree program.
+Prerequisite: Instructor Permission Required

-AUT 212 Co-op Experience (4 CR)
+AUT 212 Internship/Externship (4 CR)

 This co-op experience is paid on-the-job training.
 It prepares the student to acquire hands-on job skills and work habits in conjunction with the student's employment site.
 The student will work at a sponsoring repair shop or dealership approximately three days a week (or to be arranged with instructor's approval) performing a variety of automotive repairs.
 Visits by the school supervisor provide the basis for evaluation.
 Students are required to complete a total of one co-op experience in the associate degree program.
+Prerequisite: Instructor Permission Required